bitshares/bsips/bsip-new.md

 # Non-Technical Summary

-This BSIP addes a tool for the committee to impose a tax on market trading fees for all assets which enabled market trading fee, thus would potentially increase income for the network to support its development.
+This BSIP adds a tool for the committee to impose a tax on market trading fees for all assets which enabled market trading fee, thus would potentially increase income for the network to support its development.
 It may probably damage businesses relying on market fees if the committee-decided tax is high.